 Store your own homemade date paste in a glass jar inside your refrigerator until you are ready to use it.
 Your date paste will remain fresh in the refrigerator for up to a month.

-If you would like to make larger batches and store it longer you can freeze your paste for up to a year.
+If you would like to make larger batches and store them longer you can freeze your paste for up to a year.

 I hope that you’ll give this delicious date paste recipe a try.
 I think you’ll love the idea of sweetening something naturally, with such a great nutritional benefit!